tighten/tlint/readme.md

 ## Install (Requires PHP 8.0+)

 >**Note**
->While you can install and run TLint manually we highly recommend using [Duster](https://github.com/tighten/duster).
->In addition to TLint Duster will install and configure Laravel Pint (with some Tighten preferences), PHP_CodeSniffer, and PHP CS Fixer.
+>TLint is intended to work with the tools included in [Duster](https://github.com/tighten/duster).
+To receive the best coverage we recommend using Duster to install and configure TLint.

 ```
 composer global require tightenco/tlint